 Use recipes while cooking.
 Tell your child to help you by reading a recipe to you.
 Or read it with your child.
 Read instruction manuals with your child when assembling furniture pieces.
 Dear Son helped us in numerous assembly by reading instructions manuals — well, at least he thinks he did. 🙂

-Read with your child the instructions written on a Grass Grow Kit.
-Grass Grow Kits have everything you need to grow grass on a small jar — seeds and growing medium.
+Read with your child the instructions written on a Terrarium Science Kit.
+A Terrarium garden is a simulated nature environment.
+It helps children learn how plants grows in the nature.
 Or, may be read to your child the instructions on the package of a bird feeder.

 Read manuals of a pressure cooker or a vacuum cleaner or the refrigerator at home.
 These manuals have pictures and instructions.
 Instruction manuals were Dear Son’s favorite books when he was around three. 🙂